gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 ```HTML
   :width-mediaquery-threshold="600"
 ```
-makes MiddleEllipsis aware that changes in the layout of the page happen when the width of the window/screen width passes through 600px.
+makes MiddleEllipsis aware that changes in the layout of the page happen when the width of the window/screen passes through 600px.
 Children do not need this props, only parents and stand-alone components.

 MiddleEllipsis cannot detect and react when the font of the text changes.
 It does not forbid you to change the font, but it restricts the way you can do it: